seth-gordon/daemonica/index.md

 used to change the word’s valence, invert the argument order, or manipulate the stack:

->- Dntšu-pū taterhi mta-vi ürter-ðē mhar-vi abū.
+>- Dntšu-pū taterhi mta-gi ürter-ðē mhar-gi abū.
 >- young-NMLZ D2\bear D2\OVER-DNMLZ D3\2PL-TWO D2\ROLL-DNMLZ chase
 >- A bear, who is young like we are, chased both of us.